Taking a bus in Shanghai

 A service station for public transportation cards.
 [Photo/WeChat account of Shanghai Public Transportation Card]

-The Shanghai Public Transport QR Code allows users to ride buses, ferries, and the metro without needing to pre-load funds.
-By presenting the QR code when taking public transport, you can enjoy "ride first, pay later" service and a hassle-free commuting experience.
+The Shanghai Public Transportation QR Code allows users to ride buses, ferries, and the metro without needing to preload funds.
+By presenting the QR code when taking public transport, you can enjoy "ride first, pay later" service.

 4.jpg